SFU-Melon/474-project/README.md

 - cd .. (to go back to root dir)
 - npm run dev (from root dir)

-# For first time cloning, run:
+# For Second time cloning, run:
 - npm run dev (from root dir)